natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-38.md

 ''Normal Landing:''

 If you are coming in for a landing, you need to get rid of your speed first.
 Unfortunately the Yak-38 has no airbrakes and weak flaps, so you can't easily reduce your speed if you are flying past 500 km/h with your flaps only.
-When you are close to the airport, manoeuvre in circles until you have gotten rid of your speed.
+When you are close to the airfield, manoeuvre in circles until you have gotten rid of your speed.
 Once your speed has significantly reduced, move to the end of the runway and put your gear down and the flaps too if needed.

 ''VTOL landing:''

-Approach the airport and get rid of your speed.
+Approach the airfield and get rid of your speed.
 When you have reached the conventional landing speed, slowly increase the VTOL (with no engine power the VTOL has no power) and lift the plane so you can get rid of the remaining speed.
 When you have no forward movement left, you can turn on hover-mode and slowly remove the hover power (0% is stationary height, 100% is increasing height, -100% is lowering height).
 Reduce the hover power to 0 when close to the ground and avoid making contact with -100% hover power.

 '''When in ground battles'''